mevere31/640_texas_veterans/README.md

 - Comparative civilian vs veteran charts
 - Presentation-ready graphics

 These outputs support both the analytical narrative and portfolio presentation requirements.
+These can be found in the charts.html file.

 ---